 Cooking thin crepes can be a little bit challenging.
 You do not need any special equipment like a crepe pan, just a skillet will do.
 Your pan needs to heat evenly, so it is important to use a good skillet with great heat distribution.

 Butter is really easy to burn, especially when your pan is on the heat for an extended period of time.
 The milk solids are what cause butter to burn.
 Therefore, after melting and greasing the pan with butter, I always wipe the excess of the butter with a paper towel to prevent burnt butter.

 5. How to store crepes

-If you are eating crepes right away, fill them with your fillings and dig in.
+If you are eating crepes right away, fill them with your fillings, and dig in.
 You can also make a batch of crepes ahead of time so they will be ready to roll up later.
 Cool your crepes on a wire rack after cooking so that the steam can escape.
 After it cools down, wrap stack them with a small parchment paper or plastic in between to prevent the crepes stick together.
-Wrap them in tight container and store in your fridge for up to 3 days.
+Wrap them in a tight container and store in your fridge for up to 3 days.